Add an Item to a List in Python: append, extend, insert

 # ['a', 100, 200, 300, 'b', 'c']

-You can also replace items in the original list with items from the new list or tuple by specifying a range using slicing.
+This technique can also replace items in the original list with those from the new sequence.

 l = ['a', 'b', 'c']